 - Be interested in an Internship with a Leadership Concentration

 - Be prepared to attend your state, regional or local Dietetic Association’s Annual meeting.
-All incurred expenses will be paid by the intern.
+All incurred expenses will be paid by the student.

 - Be prepared to find and secure all of your own preceptors and rotations.
 Please note: Although you DO NOT have to have all of your sites secured before applying, admission preference is given to those who have some or all of their sites secured.

-To apply for an ISPP starting in July/August 2021, follow this checklist to ensure you submitted all required materials.
-Applications will be accepted on and after April 8, 2021 12pm EST and decisions will be made immediately until the ISPP is filled.
+To apply for an ISPP starting in July/August 2024, follow this checklist to ensure you submitted all required materials.
+Applications will be accepted on and after April 10, 2024 11am CT and decisions will be made immediately until the ISPP is filled.

 2. Personal Statement.
 “Letter Format, 1000 word maximum” Questions to be addressed in the personal statement include:

 - Why are you interested in Meredith College?